- Why Give?

 It is also possible to create a unitrust using real estate that is debt free or other assets that may take time to sell.

 Audrey Chen is 76-years-old and her husband John is 75.
 Many of the stocks in their portfolio have appreciated substantially in value over the many years the Chens have owned them.
-They are enthusiastic about making a major gift to support College of Saint Elizabeth, but they also would welcome a way to receive greater income from their investments without paying a big capital gains tax.
+They are enthusiastic about making a major gift to support Saint Elizabeth University, but they also would welcome a way to receive greater income from their investments without paying a big capital gains tax.

 After consulting with their advisor, the Chens find that a 5% charitable remainder unitrust funded with $500,000 in assets will meet their needs perfectly.
 They fund their unitrust with $400,000 in stocks plus $100,000 from a money market fund.
 They paid a total of $75,000 for the stocks, which currently produce about 2% in dividends each year.
 Their money market fund has been earning about 2% interest annually.

-*The future payment amounts and principal amount remaining for the College of Saint Elizabeth will be lower if the Chens' unitrust earns less than 7% annually.
+*The future payment amounts and principal amount remaining for the Saint Elizabeth University will be lower if the Chens' unitrust earns less than 7% annually.

 **The Chens' income tax charitable deduction will vary slightly depending on the timing of their gift.